KHP-Informatics/HipDynamicsR/README.md

 ### Summary

 *HipDynamics* is a R based downstream live-imaging analysis for the [Human Induced Pluripotent Stem Cell Initiative (HIPSCI)][1].
-The analysis allows quantification of cell population dynamics after preliminary image analysis of live images by [CellProfiler][2] and incorporation of `plate_result.txt` files generated from standardised end-point essays by the [Operetta][3].
+The analysis allows quantification of cell population dynamics after preliminary image analysis of live images by [CellProfiler][2] and incorporation of `plate_result.txt` files generated from standardised end-point assays by the [Operetta][3].

 #### Installation